2026 Wheelchair Rugby League World Cup

 The 2026 Wheelchair Rugby League World Cup will be the fifth staging of the Wheelchair Rugby League World Cup, and will be one of three major tournaments part of the 2026 Rugby League World Cup.

 The competition was to be held in during October and November 2025, but was moved to 2026 following the withdrawal of France as hosts nation.
 The competition will run in parallel with the men's and women's tournaments.

 Due to the rescheduling, the competition will feature 8 teams only.
 An expansion was planned to double the number of teams for the original 2025 tournament.

+Ahead of the tournament, Australia and New Zealand were reclassified as Tier 2 nations for the wheelchair game by the International Rugby League in recognition of England's and France's domination of the sport since its inception.

 Host selection

 The International Rugby League (IRL) originally decided in 2016 to have the tournaments hosted in the United States and Canada.
 In December 2019 however, the IRL withdrew the hosting rights due to the promoters, Moore Sports International, being unable to guarantee the staging of the tournaments.

 After re-opening the bidding to host the tournaments, the IRL awarded the hosting rights to France.
 On 15 May 2023, the France 2025 organising committee was forced to withdraw from hosting the tournament, due to financial concerns from the new French government elected in May 2022.